 - You have to handle all your own logistics

-- During high seasons you are limited in what time you can enter the camp (before 10am / after 3pm)
+- During high seasons they limit what time you can enter the camp (before 10am / after 3pm)

 For the best of both worlds, you can travel independently to Auschwitz and book a guided tour at the camp.
 This way you can also take some extra time if you have it available to see areas of the camps that may not be covered by the tours.

 Ask a lot of questions about your tour company and what they are providing for the cost and transportation.